CodeDoctorDE/ItemMods/CONTRIBUTING.md

 ## Coding

 The repository has multiple branches:
 * The `develop` branch is the branch where every change comes in.
 If you want to help me, please create a pull request here
-* The `main` branch is for the stable release
+* The `main` branch is used for the stable release
 * The `feature/` branches are branches for specific features
 * The `hotfix/` branches are for bugfixes

-The project uses maven as build system.
+The project uses gradle as build system.

 A simple tutorial how you can contribute:
 * Fork this project